KamilBabayev/dsa/README.md

 O(n),  O(n<sup>2</sup>), O(2<sup>n</sup>)

 These are called `time complexity`.
 The time complexity of painting a wall with `w width` and `h height` can be described as `O(hw)`.
 So as sizes of h and/or w increases time to paint call will increase accordingly.
 Some algoritms are faster when input is smaller, but gets slower when input gets larger.
-To avoid such cases, prober algoritms must be chosen.
+To avoid such cases, proper algoritms must be chosen.

 ### Algorithm runtime notations